dougBelcher/100-days-of-code/log.md

 **Today's Progress**: Spent all of my time on pandas tutorials and keying in code.
 Only got through 2 of them.

 **Thoughts:** Things are working out better for me today than yesterday, didn't spend as much time on it but it was better time.

+### Day 72: 19 May 2020

+**Today's Progress**: Another day of panda tutorials and keying in code, however I made it through 6 today.

+**Thoughts:** I'm doing better today and being more productive than I have in a very long time.
+Feels good!!